station384/RuneReader/README.md

+> [!NOTE]
+> This will be shut down with the release of Midnight 12.0 (Pre-Patch)
+>
+> Due to the changes in the Addons in WoW it will not allow this assist to function.

 # RuneReader
 Rune Reader is an accessibility aid for World of Warcraft (WoW).
 Its primary goal is to provide assistance to gamers who may face challenges in gameplay due to various accessibility issues.